AmethystOS04/Amethyststupidstuff/README.md

 thxs to **@Spagles** for fixing the crashes for those dedicated server people :33

+if you want read the [wiki](https://github.com/AmethystOS04/Amethyststupidstuff/wiki) if you want to

 adds random startup messages because minecraft logs weren't confusing enough

 ## features